hkust-nlp/llm-compression-intelligence/README.md

   print(dataset['test'][0])
   ```

-Below is our data structure, containing three keys: content, subset, meta.
+Below is our data structure, containing three fields: content, subset, meta.
 Specifically, "content" refers to the evaluation text data, and "meta" contains data-specific meta-information related to its subset.

 ```
 "content": "A photo journal about returning...",